 Why You Should Trust Us?

 For our review of cordless drills, we bought all of the tools that we tested.
 At TechGearLab, we will never ask for or accept any free products from companies for our review, to ensure that you can have total faith that our reviews aren't compromised by any financial incentives.
 We buy all the products we test from major retailers at normal prices — just like you would!
 Our cordless drill testing team consists of Austin Palmer and David Wise.
 Austin has extensive experience using tools in both an industrial and DIY setting , having worked on an oil rig and undertook extensive renovations on his own home.
-David has formal training as a mechanical engineer and has used cordless drills on all sort of projects, ranging from Formula SAE race cars to deepwater surveying robots.
+David has formal training as a mechanical engineer and has used cordless drills on all sorts of projects, ranging from Formula SAE race cars to deepwater surveying robots.
 He also has apprenticed and assisted his dad — a general contractor of over 30 years — on various job sites.

 Related: How We Tested Cordless Drills